 Montessori Education: Frequently Asked Questions

-Dr. Maria Montessori is credited with developing the Montessori Method, a philosophy first implemented in the early 1900s.
-It's a specific form of toddler and preschool education that places children at the center of the learning process.
+• Dr. Maria Montessori is credited with developing the Montessori Method, a philosophy first implemented in the early 1900s.
+It's a specific form of toddler and preschool education that places children at the centre of the learning process.

 The classrooms mix children of diverse ages, where teachers foster independent study through child-led activities (referred to as "work").